kevin892/jc_hw/README.md

 ####JumpCloud Interview Assignment #####

-#When launched, program starts and listens on port 8080.
+*Note: When launched, program starts and listens on port 8080.

 #Endpoints:

-POST /hash
+🔒 POST /hash
-GET /stats
+📈 GET /stats
-GET /shutdown
+👋 GET /shutdown

  ####### POST /hash #######

 #Example request#
 curl -d "password=angryMonkey" -X POST http://localhost:8080/hash

-#Note: When password is not present in body of request ||  value == "", response will be: "Error - 'password' not found!"
+*Note: When password is not present in body of request ||  value == "", response will be: "Error - 'password' not found!"

-#Password is tased with SHA512 as hashing algorithm and a Base64 encoded string is returned.
+*Note: Password is tased with SHA512 as hashing algorithm and a Base64 encoded string is returned.

-#Server will respond with password in ~5 seconds .
+*Note: Server will respond with password in ~5 seconds .

 ####### GET /stats #######